 Who I Am

-Ever since beginning my athletic career, I have followed my motto to “make your life an experiment” leading to huge improvements in each leg of the sport triathlon and have achieved breakthroughs in nutrition through Metabolic Efficiency Training (racing IM in under 100c/hr).
+Ever since beginning my athletic career, I have followed my motto to “make your life an experiment” leading to huge improvements in each leg of the sport of triathlon and have achieved breakthroughs in nutrition through Metabolic Efficiency Training and UCAN (racing IM in under 100c/hr).
 I have an unrelenting drive to be the best that I can be, and possess an uncanny ability to “get comfortable being uncomfortable.”
-There is no silver bullet in triathlon.
-Consistent vigilance to introducing new stimulation in training will take me to the pinnacle of the sport.
-I enjoy challenging what is believed to be true, and am eager to have my own beliefs challenged by others.
-I love to inspire people, and be inspired by them, and my dream is to be able to do that for a living through the sport of triathlon.
+There is no silver bullet in triathlon so keep tearing down your limiters one by one!

 Like nearly everyone else, I have been required to balance my passion for triathlon with my career and family life.
-I have "Irish Twins" named Summer and David with my wonderful wife, Lauren that were born in 2017 and 2018.
+I have "Irish Twins" named Summer and David with my wonderful wife, Lauren, that were born in 2017 and 2018.
 Professionally, I worked as a trader on Wall Street for 9 years until 2019 when I made a career change and joined UCAN full-time.
-I am earning my MBA from Temple University (graduating May 2019).
-My dream has come true - I now get to talk triathlon all day and work in the field of "Inspiration" for living!
+I earned my MBA from Temple University in May of 2019.
+My dream has come true - I now get to talk about endurance sports all day and work in the field of "Inspiration" for living!

 Other Fun Facts

 Lauren and I also have 2 furry kids (long-haired miniature dachshunds named Johann and Sebastian Bach)

 I play piano and violin (same two instruments as the composer himself)

 I am an avid card player, golfer, bowler, scotch drinker and a ballroom enthusiast

 I once ate an entire pumpkin pie in one sitting